jiaweitao001/azurerm-lsp/docs/genearte_required_permissions_guide.md

 ### Why did the generated custom role miss some required permissions?

 The generated custom role may not include all the required permissions.
 You can refer to the Azure documentation for the specific resource to find the missing permissions for different scenarios.
 The generated custom role is just a starting point, and you may need to add additional permissions manually.
 Besides, only control plane actions are supported for now, data plane actions are not supported.

+When working with AzAPI configuration, custom roles are generated based on the `type` field of `azapi_resource`, `azapi_resource_action`, or `azapi_update_resource`.
+This means that if you define an inline resource, like a Subnet within a Virtual Network resource block, the permissions generated will not apply to that embedded Subnet.

 ### How long does the generation take?